ZainabAldhanhani/Assignment1_CV703/README.md

 # Assignment1 CV703
-This repository explores enhancing image classification by modifying the ConvNeXt architecture.
-We optimize performance by adapting the classifier head, integrating dropout, applying stronger data augmentations, and using a learning rate scheduler.
-Additionally, we replace Adam with AdamW and use SoftTargetCrossEntropy for improved training.
-These modifications aim to boost accuracy, reduce overfitting, and enhance model stability.
+This repository explores enhancing image classification by modifying the ConvNeXt-Tiny architecture.
+Performance is optimized by adapting the classifier head, incorporating an intermediate fully connected layer with a dynamically selected activation function, and integrating Batch Normalization after activation for improved stability.
+Regularization techniques such as Dropout and MixUp are applied, along with stronger data augmentations, to enhance generalization.
+Additionally, Adam is replaced with AdamW, and SoftTargetCrossEntropy is used to improve training.
+A learning rate scheduler is implemented, and selective layer freezing is applied to reduce computational overhead.
+These modifications improve accuracy, reduce overfitting, and maintain computational efficiency while ensuring that model size, training time, and FLOPs increase by no more than 5%.

 ## Repository Structure